-UGC Video Ads | AI Ad Creator for TikTok & Instagram | HeyGen
+UGC video ads | AI ad creator for TikTok & Instagram | HeyGen

 Unlimited creative testing

-Generate endless ad variations testing different hooks, pain points, benefits and CTAs.
+Generate endless ad variations testing different hooks, pain points, benefits, and CTAs.
 A/B test 10, 20, 50 versions to find your winning formula.
 No incremental creator costs per variation.
-Scale creative testing speed to match your ad spend.
+Scale creative testing velocity to match your ad spend.

 Authentic creator aesthetic